MicroEJ/docs/Tutorials/trainingPQT.rst

 VEE Port Qualification is the process of validating the conformance of the Abstraction Layer that implements the :ref:`Low Level APIs <low_level_api>` of a Foundation Library.

+What you will learn:

+- Reminder of Foundation Libraries architecture.
+- Test Suite role in Abstraction Layer validation.
+- Run a Test Suite on a Device

 Intended Audience
 =================